answeryoung/espresso/ACF.md

     // m is the intersection angle bisectors from smoothing centers a and b
     // 0, cm_r      z and r component of vector cm in Cylindrical system
     // rad_middle   radius at the middle of the pore inner wall

-    //
+    // Note, for a vector pointing from point x to point y, xy_z and xy_r are
-    // ij_z and ij_r are the z and r component of vector pointing from i to j
+    // the z and r component of that vector.
-    // by definition, c_z = 0, c_r = 0, p_z = z, and p_r = r .
+    // By definition, c_z = 0, c_r = 0, p_z = z, and p_r = r .

     double rad_middle = (c->rad_right + c->rad_left) / 2.;
     double cm_r = rad_middle + c->length * sec_slope;

-    // calculate compoents of vectors ca and ap, p is the particle
+    // calculate components of vectors ca and ap, p is the particle
     // rad_middle   radius at the middle of the rhombi

     double ca_z = c->smoothing_radius - c->length;